 One week later, she is contacted by her account representative at ABC Wholesale Group, who invites her to a customer appreciation event in Los Angeles.

-ABC Wholesale Group requires all in-person attendees receive a negative COVID-19 test and show proof of vaccination.
-The verification process is initiated when the VCM module in ABC Wholesale Group’s CRM requests proof of Ellen’s vaccination status and a recent COVID-19 test result.
+ABC Wholesale Group requires all in-person attendees to receive a negative COVID-19 test and show proof of vaccination.
+The verification process is initiated when the VCM module in ABC Wholesale Group’s customer relationship management system (CRM) requests proof of Ellen’s vaccination status and a recent test result.
 When the request comes to her digital wallet, she can choose the attributes she wants to share.

 ABC Wholesale Group can now have complete confidence the credential is about Ellen Suzuki, was presented by Ellen, and was verifiably issued by the California Immunization Registry.
 The entire process is automated, rapid, digital, and requires minimal human resources.